 Step 2 – Furnish it with appropriate details as shown in ID and address proof.

-Step 3 – Submit the form along with other crucial documents to such executive at the nearest Vijaya Bank branch.
+Step 3 – Submit the form along with other crucial documents to a such executives at the nearest Vijaya Bank branch.

 Upon verification of those documents, the concerned authority will initiate PPF account opening in Vijaya Bank.
 Note that, one can acquire such application form from the branch itself as well.